TheOdinProject/curriculum/foundations/introduction/join_the_odin_community.md

 Sometimes there might be no one around to help you with your issue.
 That is the ideal time to get familiar with the [Discord search function](https://support.discordapp.com/hc/en-us/articles/115000468588-Using-Search).
 Search for specific keywords or error messages to see if anyone else had a similar issue before and how they solved it!

+#### An Important Read
+The article [How to be great at asking coding questions](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603) has really great tips on how to put together an effective question.
+An effective question makes it easy for us to help you.
+The strategies outlined there invite you to think deeply about your problem.
+Sometimes, as a happy accident, you may even lead yourself to the answer as you reflect on the matter.
+But asking good questions isn't just about us helping you.
+Great questions make you a great teammate.
+A future co-worker or manager does not want to spend time poking at your code to learn about your problem.
+You'll be expected to bring thoughtful and fully developed questions.

 ### Formatting your questions

 Asking your questions in a readable format helps everyone debug them better.
 Here are some ways to go about that: